• Skip to primary navigation

 Ingredients & Substitutions

-Tea leaves and other ingredients to make coconut ice cream.
+Tea leaves and other ingredients to make coconut ice cream with text labels.

-Loose leaf hojicha tea - Loose leaf hojicha tea works best in this recipe and provide the best flavor.
-You can substitute with tea bags if it's all you can find.
+Loose leaf hojicha tea – Loose leaf hojicha tea works best in this recipe and provides the best flavor.
+You can substitute with tea bags if it’s all you can find.

-Sugar - I have used turbinado, granulated, and can sugar in this recipe and they all work great.
+Sugar – I have used turbinado, granulated, and cane sugar in this recipe and they all work great.

 Vodka - Vodka does not freeze, and this ingredient is the key to keeping the texture of the ice cream soft enough to scoop.